tomahawkins/resume/resume.md

   descriptions and generates compiler IR datatypes and transformations in Haskell.
 Using CIRC, built the first Breeze compiler and demonstrated end-to-end compilation with execution on the SAFE instruction set simulator.
-(Breeze is a high-order functional language with IFC semantics for SAFE application programming.)

 * Using SMT, verified noninterference security properties of abstract representations of the SAFE processor, augmenting